metrumresearchgroup/mrgsolve/README.md

 **Please** be sure to see important install-related information [here](https://github.com/metrumresearchgroup/mrgsolve/wiki/mrgsolve-Installation).

-## Ask a question
+## Interaction

-We welcome questions about anything: installation, getting your model to work, understanding better how mrgsolve works.
-Please ask at the [Issue Tracker](https://github.com/metrumresearchgroup/mrgsolve/issues).
+We welcome **questions** about anything mrgsolve: installation, getting your model to work, understanding better how mrgsolve works.
+We also welcome **suggestions** for how to make mrgsolve more useful to you and to the pharmacometrics community.

+Please interact with us at the [Issue Tracker](https://github.com/metrumresearchgroup/mrgsolve/issues).
 This requires a GitHub account.
-But we accept all types of questions there.